 Grade descriptions are provided to give an indication of the standards of achievement candidates awarded particular grades are likely to show.
 Weakness in one aspect of the examination may be balanced by a better performance in some other aspect.

-Grade descriptions for Cambridge IGCSE (9-1) Drama will be published after the first assessment of the syllabus in 2020.
-Find more information at www.cambridgeinternational.org/igcse
+Grade descriptions for Cambridge IGCSE Drama will be published after the first assessment of the syllabus in 2025.

-Changes to this syllabus for 2022, 2023 and 2024
+Changes to this syllabus for 2025, 2026 and 2027

-The syllabus has been reviewed and revised for first examination in 2022.
-This syllabus is version 4, published September 2023.
+The syllabus has been updated.
+This is version 3, published September 2023.